xonixx/xonixx.github.io/intellij-awk_grammar_optimization.md

 To someone who knows Prolog the behavior of `pin` will remind cuts (`!`).
 Because it makes the parser to commit to the chosen parse choice once the specified token is reached, by canceling the backtracking for the  rule with pin.

 Also, to me the idea of pins has very clear logical sense.
 Once someone typed `if` (with space after it) it's already clear this will be `statement_if`.
-User simply has no option to type something other than `(condition) actions`, since in all cases this will be a syntax error.
-So it's logical for parser to assume `statement_if` AST element after seeing only the `if` token.
+User simply has no option to type something other than `(condition) actions`, since in all other inputs will be a syntax error.
+So it's logical for the parser to assume `statement_if` AST element after seeing only the `if` token.

 ### The tricky AWK grammar